 Can you feel your own tightness?
 Probably — you can sure as hell feel a cramp!
 And many other pathologies that involve unwanted contractions.

-And yet “stiffness” doesn’t describe a tissue state — it’s just a subjective feeling, a symptom, which correlates poorly with anything measurable (like a reduced range of motion).
-It’s likely that stiffness is more like a form of mild pain, and is terrible way to judge muscle tone.
-See Stiff, Tight Muscles, and Limited Range of Motion.
+And yet “stiffness” usually doesn’t describe a tissue state — it’s just a subjective feeling, a symptom, which correlates poorly with anything measurable (like a reduced range of motion).
+It’s likely that stiffness is more like a form of mild pain, and is a terrible way to judge muscle tone.
+See Why Do Muscles Feel Stiff and Tight?

-It is a myth that muscles are relaxed even during anaesthesia.
+It is a myth that muscles go completely limp during anaesthesia.
+They are not paralyzed.
 “There is a constant battle to relax the muscles during some procedures,” explains Dr. Steven Levin.
 The supposedly “paralyzed” muscle shrinks about 20% when cut.
 The tone is mediated by the brain and spinal cord.
 Some believe there is some intrinsic regulation of tone — that is, the muscle sets its own tone — but Dr. Levin directly refutes this with some pretty sound logic:

 Curare works at the neuro-muscular synapse, so it is the CNS that maintains the muscle tone, including the resting muscle tone (RMT).
 In my many years of doing surgery, I have never cut a muscle that did not retract unless it was curare-ized (and even then there is some contraction), so the tone has to be a primitive function, maybe some of it spinal, present even in deeply anesthetized creatures.

-Infamously for those who have followed performance science over the last 20 years or so, cramps are not caused by dehydration or electrolyte loss.89 What actually does cause them is still unclear (shocker): all that really is clear is that it happens in very fatigued muscles.
-Ironically, muscle fatigue is also something of a biological mystery!10
+Infamously for those who have followed performance science over the last 20 years or so, cramps are not caused by electrolyte loss or dehydration,1516 acute or chronic.17 What actually does cause them is still unclear (shocker): all that really is clear is that it happens in very fatigued muscles.
+Ironically, muscle fatigue is also something of a biological mystery!18

 [Hotshot provides] three references, two are to unpublished work.
 The third is not about Hotshot, but about pickle juice. … [the pickle juice results] are sufficiently suggestive that it might be worth testing Hotshot properly.
 One might have expected that would have been done before marketing started.
 It wasn’t.